Policy Number: HR201901-1.0 • Version/Last Updated: 1.0 November 2018 • Audience: SCS • Commencement: January 2015 (reviewed 2018)

 Employees must not use social media in a manner which would bring their employer into disrepute.
 Identifying the employer or place of work in personal social media may increase the risk of bringing their employer into disrepute.

 Employees must not make comments/post pictures/or make any other public remark about any SCS staff member, parent or student on social media which are inappropriate, derogatory and/or offensive.
-Employees must report to the principal/supervisor/manager if they become aware of any of the above, and the conduct should be investigated in accordance with the Positive Workplace Relationships and Guidelines.
+Employees must report to the principal/supervisor/manager if they become aware of any of the above, and the conduct should be investigated in accordance with the Positive Workplace Relationships Policy and Guidelines.

 If an employee feels that they have become an online target of inappropriate communication from students or any member of the school community, he/she should alert the principal/manager/supervisor.

-Please refer to the Positive Working Relationships and Guidelines for further information about professional relationships between colleagues.
+Please refer to the Positive Working Relationships Policy and Guidelines for further information about professional relationships between colleagues.

 - 11.0 Managing Records and Data